AdobeDocs/workfront.en/help/workfront-basics/using-notifications/notifications-requests-i-have-made.md

 # Notifications: Requests I have made

-The following notifications let you know about requests you have made in `Adobe Workfront`.
+The following notifications let you know about requests you have made in Adobe Workfront.

 For information about configuring which notifications you receive, see [Activate or deactivate your own event notifications](../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).